 Version 3.2.1 – Supporting Istanbul, Helsinki & Geneva

-This version is now compatible with and certified for ServiceNow Istanbul.
+- This version is now compatible with and certified for ServiceNow Istanbul.

 Version 3.1 – Supporting Helsinki and Geneva

-This version is now compatible with and certified for ServiceNow Helsinki.
+- This version is now compatible with and certified for ServiceNow Helsinki.

-The inbound HTTP processors have been converted to scripted REST APIs to obtain Helsinki certification.
+- The inbound HTTP processors have been converted to scripted REST APIs to obtain Helsinki certification.
 PagerDuty webhook URLs will need to be updated as a result of this change.
 Clicking PagerDuty → MIGRATE WEBHOOKS will automatically update your PagerDuty webhooks where needed, including ones that were manually configured, as long as the ServiceNow assignment group is mapped to a PagerDuty service.

-We’ve added support for incident resolution from ServiceNow for incidents that were created by a third-party PagerDuty service integration.
+- We’ve added support for incident resolution from ServiceNow for incidents that were created by a third-party PagerDuty service integration.

 incident/resolve REST API instead of the events API.

 This is due to changes in newer releases to ServiceNow which require you to manually enable execution of business rules for the Notes Import Service’s transform map.
 To do enable execution of the necessary business rule:

-Go to PagerDuty → Imports → Notes Import Service, then click PagerDuty Note Import.
+- Go to PagerDuty → Imports → Notes Import Service, then click PagerDuty Note Import.

-Check Run business rules and click Update.
+- Check Run business rules and click Update.